adiwg/mdEditor-doc/tutorial/editor-window-parts/secondary-sidebar/manage-record.md

 ### <span class="btn btn-danger btn-sm"> <i class="fa fa-times"> </i> Delete</span> Delete Record

 Delete will delete the active record from memory and browser cache.
-Clicking 'Delete' will change the button to <span class="btn btn-danger btn-sm"> <i class="fa fa-question"> </i> Confirm</span> to give you a chance to reconsider or recover from an errant click.
+Clicking 'Delete' will change the button to <span class="btn btn-danger btn-xs"> <i class="fa fa-question"> </i> Confirm</span> to give you a chance to reconsider or recover from an errant click.
 There is no 'Undo' for the delete function.